 For those eager to learn how to be great with tools, there are plenty of ways and resources to aid you.
 There are tons of YouTube DIY videos out there on how you can do home repairs, basic to advance carpentry and a wide range of odd jobs – all on your own.

 If lucky enough, you will surely learn a handful of clever maintenance tips and tricks from your old man.
-Alternatively, you could read instructional materials and from there on your skill set will surely grow to becoming an ultimate handyman.
+Alternatively, you could read instructional materials and from there on your skill set will surely grow to become an ultimate handyman.

 As for knowledge of which tools to use, you can always reach out to a number of handyman tips focused websites, for their extensive information and detailed guides.
 You don’t need to visit a warehouse nor browse through a multitude of professional equipment, you’ve never seen before.